 MORE ABOUT ART OFFICE

 Art Office was established by Isabel Vasseur in response to the changes in artistic practice, which during the 80s became much more diverse and complex in nature.
 Artists’ ambitions were gravitating away from traditions of painting and sculpture, toward site specific installation, performance, film and video and other disciplines.
 This creative diversification coincided with cultural producers waking up to the possibility that the visual arts could be an effective engine driving social change.
-Having now retired, Isabel Vasseur’s invaluable Art Office Archive is now available to access via the Henry Moore Foundation, for public access research purposes, in line with the Henry Moore Foundation’s commitment to the study and enjoyment of contemporary art, particularly sculpture in the public realm.
+Having now retired, IsabeL’s invaluable Archive is now available via the Henry Moore Foundation, for public access research purposes, in line with the Henry Moore Foundation’s commitment to the study and enjoyment of contemporary art, particularly sculpture in the public realm.

 Cheffins is an independent partnership and provides friendly, personal and professional advice across a wide range of services.
 They serve clients all over the eastern region, nationally and across the world.